HOHMANN ORBITS

 I neglect the inclination between Mars and Earth.
 It's slight any

-way but in a real mission itinerary we have to include a plane
+way but in a real mission itinerary we have to include a transfer

-transfer.
+between orbit planes.
 This calls for more fuel.
-I further miss out midcourse
+I further miss out

-corrections, which will in a real case be required regardless of how
+midcourse corrections, which will in a real case be required no matter

 Position and coordinates